Highest 2 Lowest

 Highest 2 Lowest is a 2025 American crime thriller film directed by Spike Lee from a screenplay by Alan Fox.
-It is an English-language remake of Akira Kurosawa's 1963 Japanese film High and Low, itself based on the 1959 American novel King's Ransom by Ed McBain.
+It is an English-language remake of Akira Kurosawa's 1963 Japanese film High and Low, itself based on Ed McBain's 1959 novel King's Ransom.
 The film stars Denzel Washington, Jeffrey Wright, Ilfenesh Hadera, ASAP Rocky, John Douglas Thompson, Dean Winters, LaChanze, Princess Nokia, and Ice Spice (in her film debut).
-It is the fifth collaboration between Lee and Washington and the first in the nineteen years since Inside Man (2006).
+It is the fifth collaboration between Lee and Washington and the first since Inside Man (2006).

-Principal photography began in New York City in March 2024, and wrapped that May.
-Highest 2 Lowest had its world premiere out of competition of the Cannes Film Festival on May 19, 2025, and was released theatrically in the United States by A24 on August 15, before becoming available on Apple TV+ on September 5.
-The film received generally positive reviews from critics.
+Principal photography began in New York City in March 2024 and wrapped that May.
+Highest 2 Lowest had its world premiere out of competition of the Cannes Film Festival on May 19, 2025, and was released theatrically in the United States by A24 on August 15 before becoming available on Apple TV+ on September 5.
+The film received generally positive reviews from critics, but was a box-office bomb.